Wide Fast Deep (WFD)#

 All of the WFD area receives approximately the same number of visits per pointing (around 800), although the balance of visits between different filters varies between the low-dust and other areas.

 The low-dust WFD uses a rolling cadence, alternating high and low activity areas on the sky each year.
-There is no rolling in year 1, to provide uniform all-sky coverage at DR2 for better calibration and catalog creation.
+There is no rolling in year one, to provide uniform all-sky coverage at the first full data release for better calibration and catalog creation.

 Visits in the WFD are typically obtained in pairs - the first and second visit to a pointing are separated by about 33 minutes.
 These pairs are obtained in different filters except for y band: u+g, u+r, g+r, r+i, i+z, z+y, y+y.
 Using different filters for pairs allows determination of colors for variables and transients.
 About 3% of all pairs (4% of all visits) receive a later (3-7 hours later) third visit in the same filter as one of the earlier pair.
 While these triplets are a small fraction of the overall visits, they provide valuable opportunities for fast transient identification.